phillipsj/phillipsj/input/posts/deploying-dash-to-azure-app-service.md

 ---
-Title: "Deploying Dash to Azure AppService"
+Title: "Deploying Dash to Azure App Service"
 Published: 11/30/2018 22:43:45
 Tags:
 - Azure
 - Cloud
 - Python
 ---
-# Deploying Dash to Azure AppService
+# Deploying Dash to Azure App Service

-Before I get started on how to deploy a Dash app to Azure AppService, I am going cover Dash.
+Before I get started on how to deploy a Dash app to Azure App Service, I am going cover Dash.
 [Dash](https://plot.ly/products/dash/) is a Python framework for building dashboards using [Plotly](https://plot.ly/) for building your charts and graphs.
 Dash also uses [Flask](http://flask.pocoo.org/) and [React](https://reactjs.org/).

 Since Dash is based on Flask, we can use the standard Python Docker container and any Flask tutorial for Docker as a reference.
 That is one advantage that I will give to Azure is that it just uses standard container images.

 ## Step 1: Create Dash Virtual Environment

-As with any Python project, lets create a virtaul environment for our dash app.
+As with any Python project, let's create a virtual environment for our dash app.
 This tutorial will assume you are working on Ubuntu.

 ```Bash
 $ cd ~